-Recognizing mines barriers and their identification is one of main military tasks for unmanned underwater vehicles.
-This task can be fulfil by seeking the different type of being in the sea depths or lying at the bottom objects.
-In this purpose the unmanned underwater vehicle should be equipped with the navigational system, cameras and sonars which permitting for searching and observing underwater area and analysis system which permit to process the obtained images [1].
+Recognizing mines barriers and their identification is one of main military tasks for unmanned underwater vehicles, so it will be seeking the different type of being in the sea depths or lying at the bottom objects.
+The searching and observing underwater area system is presented on the fig.1.

 Fig.1.
-The conception of system of mine-like object seeking using underwater vehicle
+The system searching and observing underwater area

-On account of limited dimensions, and displacement of the unmanned underwater vehicle the systems for analysis the acquired images and systems for seeking objects on them not always can be mounted directly on vehicle.
-On that account the images from cameras and sonars should be transmitted through the umbilical cord or the acoustic channel on ship-base where the identification process can be carry out (fig.1) [2].
+In this purpose the unmanned underwater vehicle should be equipped with the navigational system, TV cameras and sonars which permitting for searching and observing underwater area and analysis system which permit to process the obtained images [1].
+On account of limited dimensions, and displacement of the unmanned underwater vehicle the systems for analysis the acquired images and systems for seeking objects on them not always can be assembled directly on vehicle.
+On that account the images from cameras and sonars should be transmitted through the umbilical cord or the acoustic channel on ship-base where the identification process can be carry out (fig.2) [2].